liuliu/dflat/README.md

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fliuliu%2Fdflat%2Fbadge%3Ftype%3Dplatforms)](https://swiftpackageindex.com/liuliu/dflat)
 [![Build Status](https://travis-ci.org/liuliu/dflat.svg?branch=unstable)](https://travis-ci.org/liuliu/dflat)

 If you are familiar with [Core Data](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/CoreData/index.html) or [Realm](https://realm.io/), **Dflat** occupies the same space as these two in your application.
+It helps you to persist and retrieve objects to or from disk for your application needs.
 Unlike these two, **Dflat** has a different set of features and makes very different trade-offs.
 These features and trade-offs are grounded from real-world experiences in writing some of the world largest apps. **Dflat** is also built from ground-up using Swift and hopefully, you will find it is natural to interact with in the Swift language.

 ## Features